 How To Test

 An infrared thermometer is a widely available and inexpensive tool that anyone can use to document the surface temperature of a synthetic turf field or playground surface.
+FLIR cameras can be purchased or rented, there are also new lower cost iPhone attachments that can be used.

-An interactive map of heat island impact and severity is available to reference for individual communities and locations.
+- An interactive map of heat island impact and severity is available to reference for individual communities and locations.

 References